-Toned and flat abs is something that you always wish for.
-This is also true that everyone wants them.
-Many people think that exercise is the only way to achieve that six-pack ab, but that is not true at all.
+Many people think that exercise is the only way to achieve that six-pack abs, but that is not true at all.

-Exercise does help you lose the extra pounds and will also go a long way to making your abdominal muscles strong, but without proper food, you’ll never be able to see the six abs that you have worked upon till now.
-The old saying “You are what you eat” plays an important role in achieving the six pack abs.
+Exercise can help you lose the extra pounds and will also go a long way to making your abdominal muscles strong, but without a proper diet, you’ll never be able to see the six abs that you have worked for.

 How to Get Six Packs Abs